aragos/tichu-tournament/docs/api.md

     * `email`: String.
 Email for the player that can be used to identify user posting hand results.
 Optional.
 * `movement`: List of objects.
 The generated movement that records all hands that this team plays along with associated opponents and position to be played from.
+An object for each round in the tournament will be included.
+If the pair requested did not play in the round only the `round` field will be populated.
     * `round`: Integer.
 The round number during which this hand is to be played.
+Required.
     * `position`: String.
 Position for this team.
 Two character string starting with the table number and ending with either 'N' for North/South or 'E' for East/West.
+Optional.
     * `hands`: List of integers.
 Set of hand numbers to be played by this team/opponent combination.
+Optional.
         * `score`: Object.
 If the hand has already been scored contains relevant information about the score.
 Optional.
           * `calls`: Object.
 Calls made by players.
 May have entries for `north`, `east`, `west`, `south`.